DrJieGao/drjiegao.github.io/_pages/about.md

   <li>A sample publication (if applicable) </li>
 </ul>

-<strong>Undergraduate positions</strong>: Undergraduate research assitant positions are available from time to time.
+<strong>Undergraduate positions</strong>: Undergraduate research assistant positions are available from time to time.
 Please email me if interested.

 <hr>